 Finally, Davis’ research also involve broader methodological and comparative work on questions related to the social history and material culture of monasticism.
-Publications forthcoming and in progress include an article on monastic archaeology for the Oxford Handbook on Christian Monasticism and an invited volume on Monasticism in the Oxford Very Short Introduction series.
+Publications nclude an article on monastic archaeology for the Oxford Handbook on Christian Monasticism and Monasticism (2018) for the Oxford Very Short Introduction series.